 ● Responsible for the hiring and retention of competent, qualified staff.

-● Responsible effective administration and evaluation of GEDDI operations and programs
+● Responsible for the effective administration and evaluation of GEDDI operations and programs.

 ● Responsible for signing all notes, agreements, and other instruments made and entered into and on behalf of the organization.